XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/events.md

 > Keep them.
 You'll get 5 Calibration Tickets per 1 Unused Keycard.
 Points go to trash.
 Source: Game info tab.

 @ Visual

-### Will the current event currency carry over to the next event?

-> No. Event currencies are for the current ones only.

 ### When will my event medals expire?